 Several different medications may interfere with A1C test results.
 Some can even cause errors in readings or bring up inaccurate results.
 For example, some anti-retroviral drugs and even over-the-counter drugs like aspirin can cause your A1C levels to appear inflated or inaccurate.

-The types of medicines that can lead to false A1C levels include drugs that cause hemolysis, such as dapsone, may interfere with glycation.
+The types of medicines that can lead to false A1C levels include drugs that cause hemolysis, such as dapsone, or may interfere with glycation.
 This study also found evidence that extremely high doses of antioxidants may also affect glycation.

 Research suggests that chronic or overuse of certain medications is what may skew the results of an A1C test to be high.
 However, low doses of medications like aspirin have also been found to cause A1C levels to skew low and lead to low A1C levels.